uxifiit/GazeToolkit/README.md

 ### Using the CSV serialization format

 JSON is the default serialization format of gaze filters, but CSV can also be used.
 Filters can read data in one format and output in other too.
 Use `--format` for specifying input data format and `--output-format` for output data format.
-If the data is read from or written to a file with `.json` or `.csv` extension, the formatting options can be ommitted.
+If the data is read from or written to a file with `.json` or `.csv` extension, the formatting options can be omitted.

 The following line will execute `Filter` (see [Other Filters](#Other-Filters)) to read `GazeData` objects from `gaze.json` in JSON format with timestamps in `date` format and write them to `gaze.csv` in CSV format.